 Anaga Forest Nature Reserve / Tenerife, Canary Islands

-A beautiful forest, full of hiking trails of distinct difficulties and lengths.
+Anaga Forest Nature Reserve is one of the hidden gems on the Spanish island of Tenerife, the eye candy of my favorite Canary Islands.
+It is a beautiful forest, full of top Spanish hiking trails of distinct difficulty and length.
 Keep in mind that some of them (for ex.
-Sendero El Bosque Encantado) might have limited access and you´d need to ask for a permission online in advance.
+Sendero El Bosque Encantado) might have limited access and you´d need to ask for permission online in advance.

 The Painted Forest of Oma / The Basque Country